magento/devdocs/guides/v2.1/payments-integrations/base-integration/get-payment-info.md

 In the previous example, the `BraintreeAuthorizeRequest` builder composite includes the `Magento\Braintree\Gateway\Request\PaymentDataBuilder` builder.
 This is builder responsible for the payment information part of the request, in other words, the credit card information.
 Let's look closer at it's implementation.

-The Braintree payment provider requires the [payment method nonce](https://developers.braintreepayments.com/start/overview#payment-method-nonce) to process transactions, and our builder should send it per each authorization transaction.
+The Braintree payment provider requires the [payment method nonce](https://developers.braintreepayments.com/start/overview#payment-method-nonce) to process transactions, and our builder should send it for each authorization transaction.
 Here is how the Braintree payment builder looks:

 {% highlight php startinline=1 %}